godilite/stellar_asset_lists/README.md

 ## Classes and Interfaces

-### IAssetListResolver
+### IStellarAssetListResolver

-The `IAssetListResolver` interface defines the methods that must be implemented by any class that provides asset list resolution functionality.
+The `IStellarAssetListResolver` interface defines the methods that must be implemented by any class that provides asset list resolution functionality.

 #### Methods